microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 To set up an Application Server that is not based on the Windows operating system, see [Configuring an Application Server Computer that is Not Windows-based](#_Configuring_an_Application).

-### <a name="_Toc426622605"/>Set Up the Client Computer
+### <a name="_Toc426622605"/>Set Up the Client Computer/Driver Computer
-This section provides information about how to set up the Windows-based Client Computer for use with this test suite.
+This section provides information about how to set up the Windows-based Client Computer/Driver Computer for use with this test suite.

 ![image6.png](./image/MS-AZOD_ODUserGuide/image6.png)
 Important

 To set up the driver computer:

-* Install Microsoft Visual Studio, Protocol Test Framework and Microsoft Message Analyzer.
+* Install Microsoft Visual Studio, SpecExplorer, Protocol Test Framework and Microsoft Message Analyzer.

 * Copy the MS-AZOD-TestSuite-ODEP.msi to the driver computer.